dinkelburg/diversdesk/diversdesk/src/content/blog/en/post-3.md

 ## 4. Zoho Books
 **User Rating:** <span style="color: #EAB308;">★★★★☆</span> (**4.3/5**) <br>

 Zoho Books is part of the larger Zoho ecosystem, which includes a wide range of business tools.
 This makes it particularly appealing to dive centers that may need additional tools beyond bookkeeping, such as customer relationship management (CRM) or project management software.
-Zoho Books offers features like automatic bank feeds, invoice management, and tax compliance, making it a comprehensive solution for managing your dive center’s finances.",
+Zoho Books offers features like automatic bank feeds, invoice management, and tax compliance, making it a comprehensive solution for managing your dive center’s finances.
 <ul>
 <strong>Pros:</strong>
 <li> • Integrated with the Zoho suite of business tools</li>